Esperanto phonology: Assimilation

-Zamenhof recognized place-assimilation of nasals before another consonant, such as n before a velar, as in banko /[ˈbaŋko]/ ('bank') and sango /[ˈsaŋɡo]/ ('blood'), or before palatal //j//, as in panjo /[ˈpaɲjo]/ ('mommy') and sinjoro /[siɲˈjoro]/ ('sir').
-However, he stated that "severely regular" speech would not have such variation from his ideal of 'one letter, one sound'.
-Nonetheless, although the desirability of such allophony may be debated, the question almost never arises as to whether the m in emfazi should remain bilabial or should assimilate to labiodental f (/[eɱˈfazi]/), because this assimilation is nearly universal in human language.
+Zamenhof recognized place-assimilation of nasals before another consonant, such as n before a velar, as in banko /[ˈbaŋko]/ ('bank') and sango /[ˈsaŋɡo]/ ('blood'), or as a palatal in panjo /[ˈpaɲo]/ ('mommy') and sinjoro /[siˈɲoro]/ ('sir').
+He stated that, theoretically, "severely regular" speech would not have such variation from the ideal of 'one letter, one sound' (similarly to Russian, which also does not assimilate in such cases), and that the regular forms should not be proscribed, though he did describe the assimilated forms as "more elegant".
+Although the desirability of such allophony may be debated, the question almost never arises as to whether the m in emfazi should remain a "severely regular" bilabial /[emˈfazi]/ or should assimilate to labiodental /[eɱˈfazi]/, because this assimilation is nearly universal in human language.
 Indeed, where the orthography allows (e.g. bombono 'bonbon'), we see that assimilation can occur.

 In addition, speakers of many languages (including Zamenhof's, though not always English) have regressive voicing assimilation, when two obstruents (consonants that occur in voiced-voiceless pairs) occur next to each other.
 Zamenhof did not mention this directly, but did indicate it indirectly, in that he didn't create compound words with adjacent obstruents that have mixed voicing.
 For example, by the phonotactics of both of Zamenhof's mother tongues, Yiddish and (Belo)Russian, rozkolora ('rose-colored', 'pink') would be pronounced the same as roskolora ('dew-colored'), and so the preferred form for the former is rozokolora.
 (Note: The voiceless paired obstruents in Esperanto are /p t c ĉ k f s ŝ/, and their voiced analogues are /b d dz ĝ g v z ĵ/.
 There are also unpaired /ĥ h/.
 The /v/ is a partial exception in that it is only avoided as the first element of a consonant sequence, with no difficulty distinguishing /kv/ from /gv/.
 This again follows the pattern of (Belo)Russian, where /v/ has characteristics of both consonant and vowel.)